HanhDoan2407/BookingsHoldingstock/README.md

-# Booking Holdings (BKNG) Stock Volatility & ARIMA Modeling — Python Replication
+# Analysis of Booking Holdings Inc. Stock Volatility and ARIMA Modeling with Python

-A Python/pandas/numpy/scipy replication of an EViews-based time-series project analyzing **Booking Holdings Inc. (BKNG)** stock price behavior and building a Box–Jenkins ARIMA forecasting model.
-Originally written for *4ST441 — Statistical Methods and Capital Markets* (Prague University of Economics and Business); this version reimplements the full workflow in Python for a portfolio piece.

 **[Open the notebook →](./BKNG_ARIMA_Analysis.ipynb)**

 ---
 ## What this project does

 Following the classical **Box–Jenkins methodology**: